Hugh McElroy LaRue: Biography

 Hugh spent the next several years working in the mines, on various ranches, and delivering groceries to the settlers of Shasta.
 He managed a small restaurant for a short time, and worked as a blacksmith in Sacramento, before a cholera epidemic persuaded him to move out of the city.
 Hugh then went into the agriculture business and started raising crops of all kinds.
 His orchards were the most successful, allowing him to expand into the horse and cattle ranching business.
 Over time, Hugh acquired hundreds of acres of land in Sacramento and in Yolo County.
 He built a town house in Sacramento, but preferred to stay out on his ranch.
 He married Elizaberth M. Lizenby of Kentucky in 1858 and had five children with her, four boys and one girl.

 According to the author J. M. Guinn, Hugh was active in politics and "staunchly Democratic".
 He ran for sheriff of Sacramento County in 1857 and won by just eight votes, but he lost the office because of a problem in the courts.
 Years later, in 1873, Hugh was again elected sheriff and served for the next couple of years.
 Hugh was involved in a few murder cases during his tenure as sheriff, and was responsible for hanging some of the murderers.
 After that he went on to become a member of the California State Assembly, also serving as its Speaker and was the president of State Agricultural Society.
 He later ran for state senator in 1888, but was defeated.
 A few years later he was elected railroad commissioner from Northern California and served as the president of the board for four years.
 Hugh was also a member of the local Masonic Lodge and the Sacramento Society of California Pioneers, in which he served as president for a few years shortly before his death in 1906.

+In 1898, LaRue ran for governor as a Democrat.
+He was known for his work in the state's Railroad Commission, where he advocated against the monopoly held by the Southern Pacific Railroad.

 Hugh is buried in the Masonic Lawn Cemetery in Sacramento.